 About Me

-When people lose their voice, they lose their sense of direction.
+At the heart of my work is this understanding: When people lose their voice, they lose their sense of direction.
 When they reconnect with it, clarity returns.

 The work is reflective, relational, and grounded in practice.